crowdsecurity/crowdsec/docs/index.md

 # What is {{crowdsec.Name}} ?

 {{crowdsec.Name}} is an open-source and lightweight software that allows you to detect peers with malevolent behaviors and block them from accessing your systems at various level (infrastructural, system, applicative).

-To do so, {{crowdsec.Name}} reads logs from different sources (files, streams ...) to parse, normalize and enrich them before comparing them to scenarios.
+To achieve this, {{crowdsec.Name}} reads logs from different sources (files, streams ...) to parse, normalize and enrich them before matching them to threats patterns called scenarios.

-Scenarios describe more or less specific attacks, ultimately allowing to report malevolent actors and take further action, such as blocking, reporting, throttling etc.
+{{crowdsec.Name}} is a modular and plug-able framework, it ships a large variety of well known popular scenarios; users can choose what scenarios they want to be protected from as well as easily adding new custom ones to better fit their environment.

+Detected malevolent peers can then be prevented from accessing your resources by deploying [blockers]({{hub.plugins_url}}) at various levels (applicative, system, infrastructural) of your stack.

-One of the advantages of {{crowdsec.name}} when compared to other solutions is its crowded aspect : Meta information about detected attacks (source IP, time and triggered scenario) are sent to a central API and then shared amongst all users.
+One of the advantages of Crowdsec when compared to other solutions is its crowded aspect : Meta information about detected attacks (source IP, time and triggered scenario) are sent to a central API and then shared amongst all users.

-Besides detecting and stopping attacks in real time based on your logs, it allows you to preemptively block known malevolent actors from accessing your information system.
+Besides detecting and stopping attacks in real time based on your logs, it allows you to preemptively block known bad actors from accessing your information system.

 ## Components